andrewhwanpark/craigslist-redux/README.md

 # Craigslist Redux

-Full stack recreation of Craigslist with modern features that we wish to add to Craigslist: in-app messaging, minimal social features, and many more.
+Full stack recreation of Craigslist with modern features that we wish to add to Craigslist: in-app messaging, emphasis on product images, and many more.

 _The project is non-commercial, and built soley for personal and educational purposes._

+## Stack

+The site uses the MERN stack: MongoDB, Express, React, Node

+The site is hosted on Heroku.

+The code is linted by the airbnb ESlint config: [github.com/airbnb/javascript](https://github.com/airbnb/javascript)

 ## Philosophy